rcc-uchicago/user-guide/docs/midway23/midway_connecting.md

 Choose from the available two-factor authentication options and finish the authentication process.

 ## Connecting with ThinLinc
-ThinLinc is a remote desktop server used to connect to Midway 2 and 3 and obtain a remote graphical user interface (GUI).
+ThinLinc is a remote desktop server used to connect to Midway and obtain a remote graphical user interface (GUI).
 RCC recommands using ThinLinc to use software that requires a GUI.

-To use ThinLinc to connect to Midway 2 or 3, one can either use the web browser version or download and install the ThinLinc Desktop Client.
+To use ThinLinc to connect to Midway, one can either use the web browser version or download and install the ThinLinc Desktop Client.
 The web browser version does not require any setup, but the performance will be less optimal than the Desktop Client version.

 ### Using ThinLinc through a web browser
 Point your web browser to the following web address: